StrongKey/fido2/sampleapps/java/sacl/README.md

   * [SFAKMA](https://github.com/StrongKey/fido2/tree/master/sampleapps/java/sacl/sfakma/): FIDO-enabled key management application
   * [Android](https://github.com/StrongKey/fido2/tree/master/sampleapps/java/sacl/mobile/android/): Sample Android native app and the Android client library for FIDO

-## Installation Instructions for Installing All the Applications to Demonstrate the Andoid App and SSO
+## Installation Instructions for Installing All the Applications to Demonstrate the Android App and SSO

 1. If installing this sample application **on a separate server**, StrongKey's software stack must be installed to make it work.
 Follow these steps to do so:
     * **Complete Steps 1&ndash;5** of the [Installation Guide](https://docs.strongkey.com/index.php/skfs-home/skfs-installation/skfs-installation-standalone) but come back here after completing *Step 5*